Michael R. McIsaac, MS, MS, CSCS

-ExerciseProgressions.com, a division of McIsaac Health Systems Inc, was designed by our Kinesiologists to safely and effectively train clients Virtually/Online, and transition them into independent training.
+ExerciseProgressions.com, a division of McIsaac Health Systems Inc, was designed by Michael McIsaac, to safely and effectively train clients Virtually/Online.

 Self-Massage: also known as self-myofascial release (SMR).
 Often, muscles have tender regions known as trigger points that create pain, restrict range of motion, and inhibit force production.
 SMR tools can take the form of foam rollers, massage balls, and massage sticks, which all help mitigate the symptoms of trigger points.

 Correctives: are used to help fix, or correct, faulty motor patterns/dysfunctional movements that can increase an individuals’ risk of injury.
 Corrective exercise helps individuals regain mobility in joints that exhibit restrictions, and stability along muscles that have poor timing and coordination.
 Such steps help individuals regain proper quality and control of their bodies.